MSI: Maximize Support-Set Information for Few-Shot Segmentation: Overall Method

 An important question for the FSS pipeline is where in a network it is most suitable to use masking to provide target information to the network.
 Earlier attempts, such as the work of Shaban et al.~\cite{OSLSM} suggested masking the background in the input image so that only target features are obtained.
 The rationale was that the network would supposedly be biased toward large objects, so removing the background would decrease the variance of the output parameters.
 Later, Zhang et al.~\cite{Zhang2020SGOneSG} proposed to mask the background after extracting features because masking the input image makes a network biased towards the target image and changes the statistical distribution of the support image set.
 Many recent state-of-the-art methods have conformed to this approach~\cite{PMM,PANet,PFENet,FWB,CANet,FSOT,ASGNet,zhang2021fewshot,HSNet,VAT2,ASNet,BAM}.

 \textbf{Motivation:} Although these methods report promising performance, we note that many recent methods, including HSNet~\cite{HSNet}, ASNet~\cite{ASNet}, and VAT~\cite{VAT2}, struggle to accurately predict the segmentation mask in several challenging scenarios (Fig.~\ref{fig:4cases}).
 We believe that this occurs because many recent FSS methods fully rely on the support mask to remove the background features (Fig.~\ref{fig:teaser}).
 These support masks likely present an information bottleneck in such challenging cases.
-For instance, when they are very small, fail to properly encapsulate target object boundaries, or do not capture all instances of the target object.
+For instance, when they are very small, they fail to properly encapsulate target object boundaries or do not capture all instances of the target object.

 We put forth a new approach (MSI) to alleviate the aforementioned limitations of support masks.
 We believe that by maximizing the information from support images, it becomes possible to compensate for the limited information in the support mask and also leverage important contextual information available in the background.
-Specifically, we extract support target features~(STF), which contain target class information in the support image, and support image features~(SIF), which contain information from the entire support image.
-This allows us to obtain target class information from the entire support image while also reducing bias toward the target class.
-Additionally, the STF enables the acquisition of more fine-grained target information which potentially gets removed when relying only on support mask.
-Target information may exist even in the background features because the receptive field can cover even the target object area at deep features~\cite{receptive_analysis,hmmasking}.
+Specifically, we extract support target features~(STF), which contain delineated target class information in the support image, and support image features~(SIF), which contain contextualized information from the entire support image.
+This is because the STF enables the acquisition of more focused and fine-grained target information, and compared to feature masking (Fig.~\ref{fig:teaser}) STF captures more accurate object boundaries because the receptive field can cover even the area beyond target object at deep features~\cite{receptive_analysis,hmmasking}.
+On the other hand, SIF utilizes the full support image to capture relevant and useful target information that exists in the background.
+This allows us to obtain both detailed and complete information about the target class to avoid segmenting wrong objects.
 We leverage STF and SIF to obtain their respective correlation maps by computing their cosine similarity with the query features~(QF), which are obtained from the query image.
 The correlation maps corresponding to STF and SIF are then combined into Super Correlation Maps (SCM), which are inputted to the encoder and decoder.

 \textbf{Formalizing STF and SIF:} Support image features~(SIF),~$\alpha^N_{i=1}$, where $N$ is the number of features, refer to the features of the entire support image, $I^S\in\mathbb{R}^{3 \times w \times h }$, where $w$ is the width and $h$ is the height of the image.
 Support target features~(STF),~$\beta^N_{i=1}$, are the features from the target image, $I^T\in\mathbb{R}^{3 \times w \times h }$, which is a masked support image using support mask $\mathbf{M}^S \in \{0,1\}^{w \times h}$.
 Formally,